-Marshmallows may seem like a great bite-sized treat for your dog.
-Upon closer inspection, however, is a processed product that contains too much sugar for pets.
+Marshmallows may seem like a great bite-sized treat for a pet dog.

 It’s been refined and is more chemical than natural ingredient anymore.
-This means that it’s definitely not something your dog would encounter out on their own if they weren’t living with you.
+This means it is definitely not something your dog would encounter out on their own if they weren’t living with you.

 Their bodies are used to getting meat, and they wouldn’t be known to consume mass quantities of sugar, especially not in a potent form like this.

 That’s why it’s best to go easy on the marshmallows if you do decide to give them to your dog.

 For Pill Popping

 A lot of dog owners hide pills in marshmallows.